DPalit/DPalit.github.io/_posts/2016-09-26-My-Project.md

 # Project 5: Analysis of the Titanic Disaster

-Link to the jupyter notebook: [Titanic Disaster Analysis](https://github.com/DPalit/GA-DSI/blob/master/projects/projects-weekly/project-05/Project5_Final.ipynb)
+Link to the jupyter notebook: [

 Goal of the project: In this project we use the titanic passenger data (name, age, gender, social-ecominic status i.e. the PClass they were travelling in the ship) to predict who will survive the disaster and who will not survive the disaster.